knpuniversity/symfony-journey/knpu/http-kernel/determine-the-controller.rst

 an object.
 A lot of the code you'll see here is to support this very important fact.

 Ok, this cool!
-Shat's the first thing this function does?
+What's the first thing this function does?
 It goes out to the ``request->attributes`` and looks for that ``_controller`` key.
 Ah, hah!
 So why do we use ``_controller`` in our Yaml routes?
 And why do annotation routes create a route with ``_controller`` behind the scenes?
 Simply because,